Emmanuel Rivera Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings (2022)

-- The Rockies pitching staff ranked 29th in MLB with a collective 7.5 strikeouts per nine innings last season.
+- The Rockies pitching staff ranked 29th in the league with a collective 7.5 strikeouts per nine innings last season.

 - The Rockies' 5.08 team ERA ranked last among all league pitching staffs.